 - Ensure all vaccinations are up to date and your pets are in good health

 - Bring cats, ferrets and other small animals on board in a carrying case

 You barked and we listened.
-Starting mid-May pets will be allowed in designated areas only on the upper passenger deck on the following ferries and sailings below;
+A trial is ongoing to allow pets in designated areas only on the upper passenger deck on the following ferries and sailings below:

 - Queen of Oak Bay – Sailings between Horseshoe Bay – Nanaimo

 - Queen of Cowichan – Sailings between Horseshoe Bay – Nanaimo

 - Salish Orca – Sailings between Powell River – Comox

 - Malaspina Sky – Sailings between Earls Cove – Saltery Bay

 - Leashes must be kept to 3 ft/1 m at all times when on board BC Ferries.

 - Access the outside pet area via a designated pet friendly stairwell.
 Follow the paw prints.
 Crew can direct customers with accessibility requirements to a designated elevator.